S-Salman-K/Travel-Booking/README.md

 ## **Usage**

-This application helps user to book their travels and tourist places and hotel booking on single application.
+This application helps user to book Flights to their desired destination.